|

 guide for this voyage to the capital at a days ride from our

+winter camp.
 During the 48 hours stay in Qaanaaq, I have access to Internet.

 Incredible: a huge antenna dish connects this remote place